Evaluating risk when investing in mutual funds

 There are some risks you can't avoid because they affect the entire market.
 All mutual funds face the risk that their overall value will decrease due to changes in the market.
 This is called market risk or systematic risk.
 In the case of bond funds, it's also called interest rate risk.

-At the same time, there are some risks you can avoid because they affect a specific company or industry.
+At the same time, there are some risks you can focus on because they affect a specific company or industry.

-Aside from the above risks that impact mutual funds across the board, each mutual fund may have its own particular risks which depend on the investments it makes and investment strategies it uses.
-There are resources to help you identify the specific risks along with the broader market and purchasing power risks, much of which is mentioned in the fund prospectus/prospectus summary.
+Aside from the above risks that impact mutual funds across the board, each mutual fund has its own particular risks which depend on the investments it makes and investment strategies it uses.
+There are resources to help you identify the specific risks along with the broader market and risks, which are mentioned in the fund prospectus/prospectus summary.

 Control what you can

 Risk is an unavoidable part of investing.
-Much of it can be beyond an individual investor’s control.
 However, there is one important step you can take that is within your control: building a diversified portfolio.

 However, keep in mind that diversification is more than owning a hodgepodge of investments.
-It also means you need to own investments across different asset classes—for example, Large cap and fixed income mutual funds—that react differently to the same market conditions.
+It also means exposure to investments—for example, Large cap and fixed income mutual funds—that react differently to the same market conditions.

 It’s also important to note that diversification works both ways.
 It can help cushion the downside when markets are declining, but it can also limit returns when markets are rising.
 Once again, your level of diversification should go hand in hand with your overall tolerance for risk.